-Billions fans have not had to wait long for the Showtime drama to return for season 6.
+Billions fans did not have to wait long for the Showtime drama to return for season 6.
 Though Billions season 5 had a big gap in it because of COVID-related shutdowns, Billions season 6 is set to premiere just a few months after the season 5 finale aired in October.
 Of course, the end to last season brought some major changes to the show, including a major character’s exit.

 Billions premiered on Showtime in 2016 and was created by Brian Koppelman, David Levien and Andrew Ross Sorkin (he is not related to Aaron Sorkin, the last name is just a coincidence).
 Billions has become one of Showtime’s flagship TV series, along with Shameless, The Chi, Homeland, Dexter (and its sequel series Dexter: New Blood) and the new series Yellowjackets.
+And as of Feb.
+15, per Variety (opens in new tab), we also know that Billions will be back for season 7.

 Here is everything we know about Billions season 6.
 FYI, SPOILERS AHEAD on what happened in season 5 and things moving forward.

-‘Billions’ season 6 plot
+Billions season 6 plot

 From the beginning of the series, Billions has been a chess match between New York hedge fund manager Bobby Axlerod (played by Damien Lewis) and U.S. attorney Chuck Rhoades (Paul Giamatti) who strives to take down him and his company, Axe Capital.
 Their series-long confrontation came to a head in season 5 as Axlerod faced prosecution.
 His only way out was to cut a deal for his company and abscond to Switzerland (this marks the end of Lewis’ time as a series regular, though he could potentially return in some capacity).